YinHK-gameDev/unity-learn/art & graphics/meshes/Creating a quad in script.md

 ## Creating a quad in script

-To represent flat surfaces, Unity includes the Plane and Quad primitive GameObjects that you can instantiate in your Scenes .
-However, it is useful to understand how to use a script to construct a quadrilateral mesh yourself.
+To represent flat surfaces, Unity includes the **Plane** and **Quad primitive GameObjects** that you can instantiate in your Scenes.
+However, it is useful to understand how to use a script to construct a **quadrilateral mesh** yourself.
 This is essential for procedural mesh generation.

 ### Vertex array